segmentio/segment-docs/src/connections/sources/catalog/libraries/mobile/android/index.md

 [![Maven Central](https://maven-badges.herokuapp.com/maven-central/com.segment.analytics.android/analytics/badge.svg)](https://maven-badges.herokuapp.com/maven-central/com.segment.analytics.android/analytics)

-Analytics for Android makes it dead simple to send your data to any tool without having to learn, test or implement a new API every time.
+Analytics for Android makes it simple to send your data to any tool without having to learn, test or implement a new API every time.

 All of our client sources are open-source, so you can [view Analytics for Android on Github](https://github.com/segmentio/analytics-android), or check out our [browser and server-side sources](/sources) too.